We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A majority of the essentials oils used to treat chronic inflammation and pain are not known to cause adverse reactions.
 However, potential risks include:

 - headaches, rashes, or gastrointestinal problems

 - sun sensitivity when essential oils, particularly those derived from citrus fruits, are used on the skin

 - enhanced activity of the female sex hormone and decreased activity of the male, with lavender and tea tree oils

 Essential oils have not been shown to slow the progression of RA.
 But early research suggests that compounds in certain oils may reduce major symptoms, such as pain, stiffness, inflammation, and anxiety.

 Though most essential oils are safe, speak with a doctor before trying them and do not stop using regular RA medications.

-If you want to buy any of the essential oils listed in this article, then they are available in stores and online.
+Essential oils listed in this article, are available in stores and online: